 Teaching the Butterfly Life Cycle

-To grow into an adult, butterflies need to move through 4 stages of their life cycle, known as complete metamorphosis: egg, caterpillar, pupa, and adult.
+To grow into an adult, a butterfly goes through four stages in a process called complete metamorphosis: egg, caterpillar, chrysalis (pupa), and adult.

-After reading about butterflies, exploring the life cycle of a butterfly through a sensory bin, and making all the parts for the butterfly life cycle craft (make 2 sets of leaves with eggs), it’s time for a little metamorphosis magic!
+After learning about butterflies, exploring a butterfly sensory bin, and making each part of the butterfly life cycle craft (including two leaves with eggs), it’s time to bring the life cycle to life with a little metamorphosis magic!

-Step 4: After a few days—or even a week—place your child’s toilet paper tube chrysalis on the leaf.
-Position the caterpillar inside the tube.
+Wait a few more days—or up to a week—then place the toilet paper tube chrysalis on the leaf and tuck the caterpillar inside.

 More Butterfly Crafts for Kids